Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/exercises.md

 **Exercise:** Adapt the "chemotactic" random walk strategy that we implemented in a [tutorial](tutorial_walk) to handle the fact that bacteria sensing a relative decrease in repellent concentration will have longer runs before tumbling.
 Simulate this strategy for a collection of particles placed near a "goal" representing a repellent source.
 What is the average distance of the particles from the goal?
 How does this compare to the average distance to the goal for a collection of particles following a pure random walk?
 {: .notice--success}

 ## Traveling down an attractant gradient.

 A related question to how a bacterium responds to a repellent is how it responds to traveling *away* from an attractant, i.e., down an attractant gradient.
-To model this situation, we will still use the functionm \[*L*\] = $l_o \cdot e^{k \cdot t}$ that we used when modeling a bacterium traveling up an attractant gradient, but we will now assume that $k$ is negative so that the concentration is decaying exponentially.
+To model this situation, we will still use the function \[*L*\] = $$l_o \cdot e^{k \cdot t}$$ that we used when modeling a bacterium traveling up an attractant gradient, but we will now assume that *k* is negative so that the concentration is decaying exponentially.
 Refer to that tutorial for details.

 **Exercise:** Adapt [the gradient simulation](tutorial_gradient) to model the concentration of phosphorylated CheY over time for an exponentially decaying attractant concentration.
-How does the plot of phosphorylated CheY change as $k$ gets more negative?
+How does the plot of phosphorylated CheY change as *k* gets more negative?
 {: .notice--success}

 ## What if *E. coli* has multiple attractant sources?